 Option 4 - Create a login-only store

-How to hide your whole WooCommerce store behind password protection or user login form
+How to hide your whole WooCommerce store behind password protection or a user login form

 The plugin knowledge base contains full setup instructions for WooCommerce Private Store.
 I've also provided details below.
 Setting it up literally just takes a few minutes: